 8. Bonide Rot-Stop

 Bonide Rot-Stop provides additional calcium in a ready-to-use foliar spray.
-However, it is best to apply after rainy periods when calcium leaches away.
+However, it is best to apply it after rainy periods when calcium leaches away.

 Additionally, use this treatment in the evening or early morning to avoid leaf burn.